LocalSUG: City-Preference-Enhanced LLM for Query Suggestion in Local-Life Services: Additional Analysis

 \subsection{Impact of Context and Decoding Width}

 We analyze the sensitivity of the model to candidate count ($m$) and beam width ($K$) using the \textsc{Mix} dataset.
 As shown in Figure~\ref{fig:cands}, the number of candidates has a minimal impact on inference speed, as input length is dominated by user history.
 While the model collapses without candidates, providing merely $m=2$ candidates remarkably recovers 90.2\% of the optimal HitRate and 96.1\% of MRR, demonstrating robustness to scenarios with limited candidate availability.
+We further analyze the source of generated suggestions.
+We find that 41\% of the generated queries do not exactly appear in the provided candidate set, indicating that the model does not simply copy all prompt candidates as valid outputs.
+Instead, it selectively uses candidates as city-preference references and further composes new suggestions based on user-side context.
+For example, if a user frequently consumes rice noodles and has recently visited MixC, the model may generate a new query such as ``MixC rice noodles'', which is absent from the candidate set but consistent with both the user's historical preference and recent behavior.
+In our logs, such a generated query was eventually clicked by the user, demonstrating LocalSUG's ability to create personalized and context-aware suggestions beyond candidate copying.
 Figure~\ref{fig:beamwidth} highlights the latency-performance Pareto frontier.
 Reducing $K$ significantly boosts speed with marginal performance loss; specifically, $K=6$ retains 97.9\% of the performance of $K=12$ while achieving 2.28$\times$ speedup.